-During World War II, Parten was vocal in developing the “Big Inch” and “Little Inch” pipelines of fuel for the Allied war effort.
-A lifelong Democrat, Parten was involved in state and national politics.
-In 1950, he helped establish the Fund for the Republic in to counter threats to basic civil liberties during the Red Scare.
-His support for the Texas Observer and for sometimes unpopular politicians and ideas brought important liberal ideas to the national stage.
-As a generous philanthropist and political activist, Parten supported world peace and opposed nuclear weapons and the Vietnam War.
+A lifelong Democrat of moderately liberal cast, Parten was a player in state and national politics, often crusading on the liberal and losing side of elections and issues.
+In 1950 he helped establish the Fund for the Republic in an effort to counter threats to basic civil liberties during the Red Scare of the 1950s.
+His support for the Texas Observer and for sometimes unpopular politicians and ideas brought important liberal ideas to the local and national stage.
+As a generous philanthropist and political activist—often behind the scenes—Parten supported world peace and opposed nuclear weapons and the Vietnam War.
 A man who stood firmly behind his beliefs, Parten was a quiet doer in a culture that is more likely to recognize the flamboyant gesture.
-He held fast to his principles, but as a lifelong learner, he was always willing to change.
+He held fast to his principles, but as a lifelong learner he was always willing to change.
 J. R. Parten was a man who made a difference.